OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-static/test.md

 ## Overview

-This test searches for Manifest permissions and APIs that let your app write to locations which are shared with other apps.
-It means that a third-party app with a proper permissions may access data you write to these locations.
+This test looks for Android manifest permissions and APIs that allow an app to write to locations that are shared with other apps.
+This means that a third-party app with the proper permissions may be able to access data written to these locations.
 Therefore, this test verifies whether an app:

-* declares permissions required to write data to shared locations
+- declares permissions required to write data to shared locations
-* uses API to obtain location to shared locations
+- uses API to obtain location to shared locations
-* uses MediaStore API
+- uses MediaStore API

-Additionally, if the "external storage" is actually stored externally e.g. on an sd-card, it can be removed from the device and connected to a card reader to extract sensitive data.
+Additionally, if the "external storage" is actually stored externally, e.g. on an SD card, it can be removed from the device and inserted into a card reader to extract sensitive data.

 ### Testing Manifest permissions

 An app must declare in the Manifest file an intention to write to shared locations.
 Below you can find a list of such manifest permissions:

-* [WRITE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission#WRITE_EXTERNAL_STORAGE) - allows an app to write a file to the "external storage" which either resides on an external disk, or is internally emulated by the system.
-Regardless the actual storage origin, this permissions allows an app to write files to locations shared with other apps.
-This permission is deprecated starting from `target API 30` but can be preserved with [requestLegacyExternalStorage](https://developer.android.com/reference/android/R.attr#requestLegacyExternalStorage) and [preserveLegacyExternalStorage](https://developer.android.com/reference/android/R.attr#preserveLegacyExternalStorage).
+- [WRITE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission#WRITE_EXTERNAL_STORAGE): allows an app to write a file to the "external storage", regardless of the actual storage origin (external disk or internally emulated by the system).
+    - This permission is **deprecated since Android 11.0 (API level 30)** but can be preserved with [requestLegacyExternalStorage](https://developer.android.com/reference/android/R.attr#requestLegacyExternalStorage) and [preserveLegacyExternalStorage](https://developer.android.com/reference/android/R.attr#preserveLegacyExternalStorage).
+    - If the app declares a minSdkVersion of 19 or higher, you don't need to declare this permission to read and write files in your application-specific directories returned by [Context.getExternalFilesDir(String)](https://developer.android.com/reference/android/content/Context#getExternalFilesDir(java.lang.String)) and [Context.getExternalCacheDir()](https://developer.android.com/reference/android/content/Context#getExternalCacheDir()).
+    - On Android 4.4 (API level 19) or higher, your app doesn't need to request any storage-related permissions to access app-specific directories within external storage.
+The files stored in these directories are removed when your app is uninstalled.
+See <https://developer.android.com/training/data-storage/app-specific#external>.
+    - On devices that run Android 9 (API level 28) or lower, your app can access the app-specific files that belong to other apps, provided that your app has the appropriate storage permissions.
+To give users more control over their files and to limit file clutter, apps that target Android 10 (API level 29) and higher are given scoped access into external storage, or [scoped storage](https://developer.android.com/training/data-storage#scoped-storage), by default.
+When scoped storage is enabled, apps cannot access the app-specific directories that belong to other apps.
-* [MANAGE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission#MANAGE_EXTERNAL_STORAGE) - a successor permission of `WRITE_EXTERNAL_STORAGE`.
-It allows an an app to read and write files to shared locations.
+- [MANAGE_EXTERNAL_STORAGE](https://developer.android.com/reference/android/Manifest.permission#MANAGE_EXTERNAL_STORAGE): a successor permission of `WRITE_EXTERNAL_STORAGE`.
+It allows an an app to read and write files to shared locations special app access called ["All files access"](https://developer.android.com/preview/privacy/storage#all-files-access).
+This permission only applies to apps target Android 11.0 (API level 30) and its usage is  restricted by Google Play unless the app satisfies [certain requirements](https://support.google.com/googleplay/android-developer/answer/10467955).

 ### Testing External Storage APIs

-There are APIs such as [[[getExternalStoragePublicDirectory]]](https://developer.android.com/reference/kotlin/android/os/Environment#getExternalStoragePublicDirectory(kotlin.String)) that return paths to a shared locations that other apps can access.
-[Example 1](./example-1/example.md) illustrates a case where an app obtains a path to an "external" location and writes sensitive data to it.
+There are APIs such as [`getExternalStoragePublicDirectory`](https://developer.android.com/reference/kotlin/android/os/Environment#getExternalStoragePublicDirectory(kotlin.String)) that return paths to a shared location that other apps can access.
+[Demo 1](demo-1/demo.md) illustrates a case where an app obtains a path to an "external" location and writes sensitive data to it.
 This location is Shared Storage Requiring No User Interaction, so a third-party app with proper permissions can read this sensitive data.

 #### External app-specific files